Women and Sports Injuries: Why It's a Different Game

 Quinn recommends female athletes be aware of the potential dangers and work closely with their doctor, nutritionist, coach, family and psychologist.

-"Parents, coaches and primary care physicians need to be watching out for these things," she said.
+"Parents, coaches and primary care physicians need to be watching out for these things," she says.